cosmos/sdk-tutorials/academy/1-what-is-cosmos/atom-staking.md

 ---
 title: "Getting ATOM and Staking It"
 order: 4
-description: Staking your first ATOM
+description: Stake your first ATOM
 tag: fast-track
 ---